VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/price-lists.md

 <img src="../../assets/images/docs/007-add-price.PNG" />

-**Item**В - pick the item from the existing items in your catalogs (using "..." button).
+**Item** - pick the item from the existing items in your catalogs (using "..." button).
 Search for the required item, select it and click "Choose":

 <img src="../../assets/images/docs/008-choose-item.PNG" />

-**List price**В - often this is MSRP (ManufacturerвЂ™s Suggested Retail Price).
+**List price** - often this is MSRP (Manufacturers Suggested Retail Price).
 If this is the only price list entry for the item, this price will be the default price.

-**Sale price**В - the price you offer this item in your store for.
+**Sale price** - the price you offer this item in your store for.

 **Min.
-Quantity**В - should be at least "1".В Minimum quantity of the item that must be ordered for the List or Sale price to take effect.
+Quantity** - should be at least "1".
+Minimum quantity of the item that must be ordered for the List or Sale price to take effect.

 Double-click the price entry in the prices list to update it.